Lovat Shinty Club: History

 Despite being close to Inverness, Lovat still maintain two strong teams due to a strong youth policy and the support of the local primary school.
 The club is always well represented at youth international level.

-The club hosts the traditional Lovat V Beauly New Year's Day match AKA the Lovat Cup every year.
-This game attracts the largest crowd for a shinty match outside of the Camanachd Cup final.
+The club partakes in the traditional Lovat vs Beauly New Year's Day match, the Lovat Cup.
+This game typical attracts the largest crowd for a shinty match outside of the Camanachd Cup final.

-In November 2007, following Kinlochshiels' draw with Caberfeidh, Lovat became a Marine Harvest Premier Division Team.
+In November 2007, following Kinlochshiel's draw with Caberfeidh, Lovat became a Marine Harvest Premier Division Team.
 This was a massive achievement for the Kiltarlity side and was somewhat ahead of schedule given the very young age of the team.

 However, Lovat's 2008 season in the Premier Division was a hard campaign and the club was eventually relegated having been marooned at the bottom of the league for almost the whole season.
 The club's first team won North Division One again in 2009, this marked a successful season for the club where its second team had also reached the Sutherland and Strathdearn Cup finals, losing to Fort William on both occasions.

 Lovat had a successful season in 2010, surviving in the Premier Division and seeing the second team again reach the finals of the Strathdearn and Sutherland.
 Again, the club faced the same team as opponents, playing Glenurquhart in both games.
 Lovat lost the Strathdearn but claimed the Sutherland live on BBC Alba.
 This victory was notable as it was held at the Eilan in Newtonmore, just down the road from the Dell in Kingussie where Lovat had secured a rare point against Kingussie earlier in the day.

 2011 saw Lovat play well but never fully extricate themselves from relegation trouble until their final match of the season when a 3–2 win over Kilmallie secured Premier Division shinty for another year.
-James Gallacher & John MacRitchie stepped down from their roles as co-managers to be replaced by successful second-team manager Allan MacRae.
+James Gallacher & John MacRitchie stepped down from their roles as co-managers to be replaced by successful second-team manager Alan MacRae.

 Lovat achieved their highest league placing since their glory days winning the North Division One, with a third-place finish in the 2012 Premiership.